chrisb2/water-system/README.md

 disables the garden watering system to conserve water.
 It reports the rainfall and system status to [ThingSpeak](https://thingspeak.com).

+The code depends on the Loboris fork of [MicroPython for ESP32](https://github.com/loboris/MicroPython_ESP32_psRAM_LoBo]).
+The 'esp32' firmware required can be [downloaded here](https://github.com/loboris/MicroPython_ESP32_psRAM_LoBo/wiki/firmwares).

 The project is run off a single 1600mAh LiFePO4 battery (18650) and uses the deep sleep mode of the ESP32 to extend the battery life.

-This controller is suitable for use with automatic watering system which expose the ability to disable the system by making a connection open circuit.
+This controller is suitable for use with automatic watering systems which expose the ability to disable the system by making a connection open circuit.

 ## Schematic

+If the schematic appears to be missing details, download it and view it locally, or zoom the web page.

 ![Circuit Schematic](./schematic-garden-watering-controller.svg)